 This financial report is designed to provide the reader with a general overview of the Commission's finances.
 Questions concerning any of the information provided in this report, or requests for additional financial information should be addressed to the Chief Financial Officer at Richard J. Daley Center, 50 West Washington, Room 200, Chicago, Illinois 60602.
+This page left blank intentionally.

-STATEMENT OF NET ASSETS DECEMBER 31, 2002
+STATEMENTS OF NET ASSETS DECEMBER 31, 2003 AND 2002